atom/git-utils/README.md

 Returns `true` if the path is deleted, `false` otherwise.

+### Repository.isStatusIgnored(status)

+Check if a status value represents an ignored path.

+`status` - The integer status value.

+Returns `true` if the status is a ignored one, `false` otherwise.

 ### Repository.isStatusModified(status)

 Check if a status value represents a modified path.